Datsun truck: Nissan D21

 In the US, the Hardbody cab styles were 'Standard' and 'King' (also known as 'Extended').
 Bed lengths were 'standard' 6 ft and 'long' seven-foot.
 International markets also received the 'Crew Cab' (four-door) version with a short four and a half-foot bed.

 Versions sold outside of North America came with a host of typically more economical engines, ranging from 1.6-litre gasoline fours up to a 2.7-litre diesel four-cylinder, including the SD25 and TD25 diesel engines.
 Four-cylinder and V6 engines were available.

 In North America, the 2.4-litre four-cylinder Z24i engine was used until 1989 and produced 106 hp in US trim.
 For many markets a carburetted version of the Z24 was available, usually without much in the way of emissions controls.
 This model produces 101 PS at 4,800 rpm.
 For North America, the Z24 was replaced for the 1990 model year by the KA24E of similar displacement: a SOHC engine of respectable performance.
-Used in the 1990-1997 models, this engine featured a new three-valve-per-cylinder head and produces 130 hp, receiving the same engine configuration as the 240SX of the same year.
+Used in the 1990-1997 models, this engine featured a new three-valve-per-cylinder head and produces 134 hp, receiving the same engine configuration as the 240SX of the same year, but with slightly less power.
 The six-cylinder 3.0-litre VG30i (early years) or VG30E (later years) engine increased power and torque figures modestly.
 This was the only engine option for the one-tonne long bed truck.
 The V6 was no longer available in the US starting with the 1996 model year because Nissan was unable to meet the requirements of the new OBD-II emissions law in time.